 See our full review on CyberGhost to learn more!

 "Frills-free and consistent in performance, Surfshark is making its name as a strong upcoming contender."

 Surfshark may be new to the business having just come into play late 2018 but it has come out with a bang.
 Even as it fields less than 1,000 servers in 60-odd countries, it manages to offer strong and stable connections as shown in our speed tests.

 They are also able to handle P2P / torrents plus make available multi-region content for movie streaming sites like Netflix.
-For me the holy grail of Netflix is US region content and I’ve been getting my binge-fix off Surfshark for the past half a year with no issues.
+For me the holy grail of Netflix is US region content and I’ve been getting my binge-fix off Surfshark for the past year with no issues whatsoever.

 Surfshark also offers this service an excellent price-points on their two-year plan.
 Keep an eye on this one, folks, it may be heading up in our lists as more time passes!